Houston's Line of Duty Firefighters

 Buried: Calvary Cemetery, Cleveland, Ohio, Section 9, Lot 1207, Grave 2

-His body was put on a train by Westheimer Undertaking and sent to Cleveland, Ohio where his two sisters and brother lived.
+His body was put on a train by Westheimer Undertaking Company and sent to Cleveland, Ohio where his two sisters and brother lived.

 Thomas Andrew “Tom” O’Leary